Stellacore/peridetic/README.md

 #### Licensing

-This code may be used for any purpose (including commercial) provided the copy right notice is retained per the legal description in the [MIT (aka X11) License)](https://directory.fsf.org/wiki/License:X11)
+This code may be used for any purpose (including commercial) provided the copy right notice is retained as described in the [MIT (aka X11) License)](https://directory.fsf.org/wiki/License:X11)

 #### Software Environment

-Software development points o interest include:
+Software development points include:

 Language